-- Statement of the Problem/Description of the Issue (10%): evaluate the applicant's understanding of the program/issue to be addressed. - Project Design and Implementation (45%): evaluate the strength of the proposal, including information provided in the goals, objectives, timelines, and deliverables webbased form. - Capabilities and Competencies (25%): evaluate the applicant's administrative and technical capacity to successfully accomplish the goals and objectives. - Plan for Collecting the Data Required for This Solicitation's Performance Measures (10%): evaluate the applicant's understanding of the performance data reporting requirements and the plan for collecting the required data. - Budget (10%): evaluate for completeness, cost effectiveness, and allowability (e.g., reasonable, allocable, and necessary for project activities).
+- Description of the Issue (10%): evaluate the applicant's understanding of the program/issue to be addressed. - Project Design and Implementation (45%): evaluate the strength of the proposal, including information provided in the goals, objectives, timelines, and deliverables web-based form. - Capabilities and Competencies (30%): evaluate the applicant's administrative and technical capacity to successfully accomplish the goals and objectives. - Plan for Collecting the Data Required for This Solicitation's Performance Measures (10%): evaluate the applicant's understanding of the performance data reporting requirements and the plan for collecting the required data. - Budget (5%): evaluate for completeness, cost effectiveness, and allowability (e.g., reasonable, allocable, and necessary for project activities).